 30. Thalassophile (noun) Someone who loves the sea, ocean; A lover of the ocean.

-Do you want to get paid to travel the world (like we do!)?
-Join our FREE course below and we will teach you how to make money from travel blogging.
+Do you want to get paid to travel?
+Join our FREE masterclass training where we will tell you exactly how we me make a full time income from travel blogging!

 Looking for more inspiration?
 Check out our other top articles